 Why it’s important to get diagnosed

-Finding out if you have diabetes is important because high blood sugar can damage your body and lead to other health problems if left untreated.
+Finding out if you have type 2 diabetes is important because high blood sugar can damage your body and lead to other health problems if left untreated.
 When you know about the condition, you can take steps to manage it.
 Speak with your health care provider about testing for diabetes and getting treated, if necessary.

 Managing diabetes around your needs

-There are common goals for managing diabetes, such as controlling blood sugar and living a healthy, active life.
+There are common goals for managing type 2 diabetes, such as controlling blood sugar and living a healthy, active life.
 But people who have type 2 diabetes also have special needs when it comes to diabetes care.
 It is important that you work with your health care providers to build a personalized diabetes care plan.

 - Change the way you eat